gm2552/hungryman/doc/TAPDeployment.md

 If you choose to use the KNative eventing deployment option, you also need to deploy the KNatvie RabbitMQ Eventing Source resources.
 The eventing source acts as a bridge between messages emitted by the `hungryman-search` application and the rest of the downstream services.

 *NOTE:* The RabbitMQ Eventing source is pre-installed into your TAP deployment if you have chosen to deploy the Cloud Native Runtimes package.
 However; TAP versions 1.2.x and below do not have an up to date version that will work with some of the declared resources in these instructions.
-These instruction require RabbitMQ Eventing 1.4.0 or later.
+These instruction require TAP 1.3.x or greater.

 ## MySQL Installation